-Trend Micro Cloud One™ – Conformity Real-Time Threat Monitoring and Analysis (RTMA) engine has detected configuration changes made at the Compute Engine service level, in your GCP account.
+Trend Cloud One™ – Conformity Real-Time Threat Monitoring and Analysis (RTMA) engine has detected configuration changes made at the Compute Engine service level, in your GCP account.

 Compute Engine is a secure, scalable, and customizable compute service that enables you to deploy and run single virtual machines or large compute clusters on Google Cloud Platform (GCP) infrastructure.